strategineer/personal-website/source/projects/2014-08-25-Black-Box-Bandit.html.markdown

     - "Play Now,https://github.com/KeikakuB/experiments/releases"
 blurb: Puzzle game with procedurally generated levels.
 ---
-Black Box Bandit was developed using Unity for Ludum Dare 30 (theme: Connected Worlds).
+Black Box Bandit was developed using Unity in 48h during Ludum Dare 30 (theme: Connected Worlds).

 <blockquote class="blockquote">
 You are the Black Box Bandit.
 You travel through the Interwebs and destroy the black boxes of the Utech corporation's computer systems. <BR>